-Long-term Debt - At the end of the current fiscal year, the Town had total debt outstanding of nearly \$1.9 million; this includes approximately \$0.3 million in governmental activities and approximately \$1.6 million in business-type activities.
-This represented a decrease of nearly \$0.4 million over the prior year due to regularly scheduled maturities.
+Long-term Debt - At the end of the current fiscal year, the Town had total debt outstanding of nearly \$1.6 million; this includes approximately \$21,000 in governmental activities and approximately \$1.5 million in business-type activities.
+This represented a decrease of over \$0.3 million over the prior year due to regularly scheduled maturities.

-The Town's bond rating was increased AAA from Standard and Poor; this means its investment grade is very strong and is one level below the highest rating the agency sets.
+The Town's bond rating was increased Aaa by Moodys which matched the same rating the Town received in the prior year from Standard and Poor; this means its investment grade is very strong and graded at the highest level.

 State statutes limit the amount of general obligation debt a governmental entity may issue to 5.0% percent of its total equalized valuation.
-The current debt limitation for the Town is approximately \$57.5 million, which is significantly in excess of the Town's outstanding general obligation debt.
+The current debt limitation for the Town is approximately \$59.4 million, which is significantly in excess of the Town's outstanding general obligation debt.